nicholashc/GhostWizards/README.md

 - "dumb" mode would look for 0 power wizards first and use the cullTiredWizards method
 - other methods need some level or sorting/searching for a valid proof
 - consider tradeoffs between using web3-focused react frameworks like web3-react, rimble, or drizzle vs. simpler but hackier custom solution
-- is there a bitshift/binary operartion to flip the sign of `uint` to a negative `int` that's cheaper than `*= -1`?
+- is there a bitshift/binary operation to flip the sign of `uint` to a negative `int` that's cheaper than `*= -1`?
+- what's the easiest way to represent the image for the "ghost" nft? just call the api but display with a 90% opacity white mask, etc?

 ### Possible Extensions

 Ways I could make this more complicated than it needs to be, but probably shouldn't:

-- possible "advanced mode" that allows more customization for culling settings in the UI
+- possible "advanced mode" that allows more customization of culling settings in the UI
-- methods for all erc721 functionality for "ghost" wizards, transfer, approve, etc
+- provide interface with methods for all erc721 functionality for "ghost" wizards: transfer, approve, etc
+- "extra advanced mode" for max truslessness that does the wizard sorting via on-chain [binary heap](https://github.com/zmitton/eth-heap) or sim
+- ensure the NFTs minted are compatible with future tournaments
+- leaderboard for most culled/most power culled

 ### CheezeWizards Smart Contracts in Detail